 - The exams which Cambridge History students sit;

-- Some of our lecturers and students, via profiles in which they answer questions about the history they have researched, written and studied;
+- Some of our lecturers, via profiles in which they answer questions about the history they have researched, written and studied;

 - The Library Facilities available to Cambridge History students are second to none.
 Central to them is the Seeley Historical Library, one of the largest undergraduate history libraries in the world containing over 90,000 volumes.
 In addition to the Seeley, students access the University Library which holds a copy of every book published in the UK, and individual Cambridge College libraries which contain thousands more history books.
 Can you get hold of the books you need as a student?
 YES!
 Do you need to buy books?
 NO!
 You can of course buy books if you wish to, and if you do wish to do so, Colleges can often offer financial support to help you with the costs involved.